Sid Caesar: Personal life

 Caesar was married to Florence Levy for 67 years until her death in 2010.

 Caesar asserted that he was "proud to be Jewish" and that "Jews have a good sense of humor.
 Jews appreciate humor because in their life it's not too funny.
 We've been trodden down for a long time, thousands of years.
 So we've had to turn that around because if you take it all too seriously you're going to eat yourself.
 And we're very good at being self-deprecating.
 Either we do it or somebody's going to do it for us.
 We might as well do it first."

 Death

 Caesar died on February 12, 2014, at his home in Beverly Hills, California, at the age of 91, after a short illness.

 On Caesar's death, Carl Reiner said, "He was the ultimate, he was the very best sketch artist and comedian that ever existed."
 Mel Brooks commented, "Sid Caesar was a giant, maybe the best comedian who ever practiced the trade.
 And I was privileged to be one of his writers and one of his friends."
+And as Brooks very often said: "No Sid Caesar, no Mel Brooks."
 Woody Allen stated, "He was one of the truly great comedians of my time".
 Jon Stewart and The Daily Show paid tribute to Caesar at the show's close on February 12, 2014.
 Vanity Fair republished a brief tribute written by Billy Crystal in August 2005, in which he said of Caesar and his contemporaries:

 I get nervous when I am with these giants.
 I always feel like I want to say, Thank you.
 I am blessed to have grown up in their time of perfection, to have witnessed the utter force of Sid.
 Live, uncut, daring but not risqué.
 Never stooping beneath themselves, Sid and this team of icons put forth a raucous, hilarious, and truthful brand of comedy that, 50 years later, is still funny and inspiring, and makes me think ...
 What kind of comedy would I be doing if I hadn't seen Sid Caesar?
 Would I be a comedian at all?

+Yet, Mel Brooks, a major source in David Margolick's 2025 biography, while highly praising it, also sadly warned in its epigraph, "People are going to say...'Just one question...Who's Sid Caesar?'
+You're going to get that.
+'Who was Sid Caesar.'"

 His interment was at Mount Sinai Memorial Park Cemetery.
 He was predeceased by his wife, Florence (2010) and survived by his children Karen, Michelle, and Rick, and two grandsons.
 His son, Dr. Richard (Rick) Caesar died several months after his father on July 16, 2014.